erosman/HTML-Internationalization/README.md

 `<input type="button" data-i18n="someText|value" value="someText Message">`

 ### Further Developemnt
-So far, I have not come across a situation that couldn't be handled (or made to handle) by the code.
+So far, I have not come across a situation that couldn't be handled (or made to be handled) by the code.
 Let me know of such instances and I will update the code accordingly.